List of musicians at English cathedrals: St Albans Cathedral

-The posts of organist and master of the music at St Albans Cathedral have been held by a number of well-known musicians, including Peter Hurford, Stephen Darlington and Barry Rose.
-Andrew Lucas is the current Master of the Music.
+The posts of Organist and Master of the Music at St Albans Cathedral have been held by a number of well-known musicians, including Peter Hurford, Stephen Darlington and Barry Rose.
+The current Director pf Music is William Fox.
 Since 1963 the cathedral has been home to the St Albans International Organ Festival, winners of which include Dame Gillian Weir, Thomas Trotter and Naji Hakim.
+Following Andrew Lucas's retirement after more than 25 years in the post, the roles and responsibilities of the cathedral's two senior musicians were reviewed, and changed to Director of Music and Assistant Director of Music and Partnerships from September 2024.